danobi/dxuuu.xyz/src/gdb-hacking-2.md

 ### Final thoughts

 I've never really used docker before and I thought this infrastructure would be a good way to play around.
-I'm fairly happy I did this because docker ended up being a fairly ergonomic way to document the build.
-Every time I need something new, it's fairly easy to add another subcommand to save the command line invocation.
-The command line invocation is fairly certain to work b/c it's all done inside a reproducible container.
+I'm happy I did this because docker ended up being a fairly ergonomic way to document the build.
+Every time I need something new, it's easy to add another subcommand to save the command line invocation.
+The command line invocation is certain to work b/c it's all done inside a reproducible container.

 ### Code